leangjia/blender_docs/trunk/blender_docs/manual/editors/timeline.rst

    Mute the sound from any audio source.
 Subframes
    Display and allow changing the current scene sub-frame.
-Limit Playhead to Frame Range
+Limit Playback to Frame Range
    Don't allow selecting frames outside of the playback range using the mouse.
-Follow Playhead
+Follow Current Frame
    Animation editors can be setup to always follow the time indicator as animation is being played back.
    Following will be done when animating and changing frame.
    When the cursor reaches the end of the screen, the next range of frames of the same width will be displayed.